keif888/ExportSQLServer/readme.md

 ENGINE = InnoDB
 DEFAULT CHARACTER SET = utf8
 COMMENT = 'This is the description of the table film.'
+...

-SQL Server DDL file generated with MySQL Workbench and the ExportSQLServer plugin
+###SQL Server DDL file generated with MySQL Workbench and the ExportSQLServer plugin

+...
 -- Creator       : MySQL Workbench 6.3.4 /ExportSQLServer plugin 2015.06.28
 -- Author        : Roland
 -- Caption       : New Model